Planet

 - We have accounted for the primary sources of our downstream emissions, focusing on the maritime transport of commodities and the conveyance of gas through pipelines.

 - Shipping emissions: The emissions include voyage charters for commodities transported using actual fuel consumption.
-This year we started using Sea, a third-party platform for our shipping emissions.
-Sea contacts ship-owners directly to report actual fuel consumption, which Sea uses to calculate emissions using ISO emission factors. for some voyages where fuel data is not available, we have estimated emissions based on the distance and equivalent vessel type of other vessels reported on Sea.
+This year we started using Sea, Maritech Services Limited’s platform for our shipping emissions.
+Sea contacts ship-owners directly to report actual fuel consumption, which Sea uses to calculate emissions using ISO emission factors.
+For some voyages where fuel data is not available, we have estimated emissions based on the distance and equivalent vessel type of other vessels reported on Sea.

 - Pipeline: For gas transportation by pipeline, we estimate losses (from leakages or usage e.g., to power compressors by the pipeline operator) by applying IPCC emission factors based on the volumes transported during the year.